St Bede’s College welcomes International Students and is proud of its longstanding tradition in hosting students from many nations.

 If you have a complaint about St Bede’s College breaching the Education Code of Practice 2016 (Pastoral Care of International Students), follow St Bede’s College’s formal complaint process first.
 You or your parents can write to the School Rector, Mr Boyle, or the School Board of Trustees.
 If this does not resolve your complaint, you can contact the New Zealand Qualifications Authority (NZQA) by phone on 0800 697 296 or email email@example.com.
 Or, if it is a financial or contractual dispute, you can contact FairWay Resolution by phone on 0800 77 44 22.
 More information is available on the FairWay Resolution website.

-On occasion, the International Office organises an excursion, such as to Quail Island, a local landmark.
+On occasion, the International Office organises an excursion, such as to Quail Island, a local landmark or an in-house activity eg. cooking; the middle photo below shows students preparing an International style meal in the boarding house kitchen.
 International students are each accompanied by a Kiwi buddy as a means of assisting the integration of our community.

-The location of St Bede’s also allows many opportunities.
+The location of St Bede’s also allows many opportunities in the great outdoors.